Posted by The Creative Group on Wednesday, May 10, 2017 - 10:30 | Follow me

 - Media specialty – If the client is looking for someone trained in a particular medium, it makes sense to categorize your work by type, like illustrations, branding work, email campaigns, etc.

 - Chronological – This works best for entry-level creatives.
-Start with your most recent work to emphasize your professional progress.
+Start with your most recent work to show your professional progress.

-- Are being "you" while also highlighting your adaptability.
+- Are being "you" while also highlighting your adaptability and creativity.

-- Match your digital portfolio design to your personal brand; be consistent, look-and-feel-wise, with all job-hunting materials, like business cards and resumes.
+- Match your digital portfolio design to your personal brand; be consistent in look and feel with all job-hunting materials, such as business cards and resumes.

-- Approach your own portfolio as if it were a client project; this means understanding your target audience as well as how you'd like them to experience your work.
+- Approach your own portfolio as if it were a client project; this means understanding your target audience and how you'd like them to experience your work.